 “Yes, your highness.”

 Lar instructed Zeta to step into the orb.
-The orb would return her to her place of birth.
+The orb would return her to Theros.
 Zeta turned just as the orb materialized.
 She looked over the valley; it was land she loved to the core of her being.
-Zeta turned back to the orb and stepped in and found herself transported into an enormous hall.
+Zeta stepped into the orb.
+It transported her into an enormous hall.
 Everyone in the room was on one knee and bowing to her.
 Lar stepped into view, and he too bowed low.

-It annoyed Zeta, “Why are you people bowing to me?”
+It annoyed Shateri.
+“Why are you people bowing to me?”

-Lar looked up at her, “you are heir to the throne, you were born first.
+“You are heir to the throne.
+You were born first.
 Your parents are deceased, so you are Queen.”

 “We can go into your council chamber, your highness.”